-How to Add jQuery UI Autocomplete with AJAX in CakePHP 4
+Unleashing User-Friendly Search: jQuery UI Autocomplete in CakePHP 4

-jQuery UI library provided different types of user interface widgets that are easy to implement on the page.
+jQuery UI library provides different types of user interface widgets that are easy to implement on the page.
 One of the powerful widget is autocomplete.

 In this tutorial, I show how you can add jQuery UI Autocomplete in CakePHP 4 and load MySQL database data using jQuery AJAX.

-How to Add jQuery UI Autocomplete with AJAX in CakePHP 4
+Unleashing User-Friendly Search: jQuery UI Autocomplete in CakePHP 4

 5. Include jQuery and CSRF token